Beginner to the wonderful world of Japanese sake? You don't want skip out on the basics of learning how to drink sake properly.

 How to taste sake

-Sake-tasting is much like wine-tasting, and many of the same “quirks” apply.
+Sake-tasting is much like wine-tasting.
+Many of the same "quirks" apply.

-(It’s very important to learn how to store your sake properly to avoid this.)
+(It's important to learn how to store your sake properly to avoid this.)

 The one exception to this rule is nigori sake.
-This variety is unfiltered and takes on a cloudy appearance.
-(You may even see some remnants of koji rice in there!)
+This sake variety is unfiltered and takes on a cloudy appearance.
+(You may even see some remnants of koji rice floating around the sake bottle.)

 Next, pour in swirl the sake around your glass to allow its unique aromatics to release.
 Place your nose into the glass to get the full olfactory experience.
 You may notice a variety of scents emerging from the glass from fruity and floral to earthy and savory.